Christophe28/invoices/README.md

 ## Description

-Invoices allows you to manage your invoices (delete, add, modify).
+The appli "Invoices" allows you to manage your invoices (delete, add, modify).

 ## How to used it ?